k0zakinio/CV/README.md

 #### Web Development

 Having just completed the intensive Makers Academy course, I feel like I've taken the first of many steps in my new career.
-Before I started I had a basic understanding of coding, the course has allowed me to learn the best practices of coding and the course has reinforced that this is the career for me!
-We covered JavaScript and Ruby, plus some popular frameworks such as Rails and Angular.
+Before I started I had a basic understanding of coding, the course has allowed me to learn the best practices of coding and has reinforced that this is the career for me!
+We covered the full stack including JavaScript and Ruby languages, plus popular frameworks such as Rails and Angular.

 Here are some of the projects I completed on the course.
 - [chitter](http://chitter-andy.herokuapp.com/): *a weekend project creating an twitter-like application*